 - Plans and supervises separate mission appeals and special mission offerings as authorized by Session.
 (Click HERE to see how 2017 Lenten special offerings were disbursed)

 - Sets guidelines and standards in evaluating and selecting mission projects and causes for support by the church, in keeping with the overall mission of our church.

-The primary criteria in evaluating a mission cause should be the extent to which that cause works toward fulfilling the overall mission, or the Great Commission, given by the Lord to His church.
+The primary criteria in evaluating a mission cause is the extent to which that cause works toward fulfilling the overall mission, or the Great Commission, given by the Lord to His church.
 Priority will be given to causes which:

 1. Have as their underlying objective communication of the Good News of Jesus Christ, i.e., seeking to “bring men and women, boys and girls of all nationalities into a vital relationship with the Son of God, the family of God, and the Word of God”, and/or,

 2. Support and care for the physical needs of those who are or have been engaged in specifically Christian work, at home or abroad.

 3. Highest priority is given to causes meeting the above criteria already actively supported by members of our congregation, either by actual physical involvement, intense personal interest and/or providing financial support.

 Some of our Supported Missions